North Canton toy store to open second storefront in Medina

 If all goes well, he hopes to open the new store in Medina by Nov.
 1 and he might even be close to securing a third location for another store on the east side of Cleveland.

-Sales for hobby things have been strong as many families have been couped up at home sparking renewed interest in indoor pursuits like puzzles and board games.
+Sales for hobby things have been strong as many families have been cooped up at home sparking renewed interest in indoor pursuits like puzzles and board games.

 Craig Webb, who while on assignment for this story was like a kid in a toy store, can be reached at cwebb@thebeaconjournal.com.